The difference between 14k gold and 18k gold – A comprehensive guide

 Gold is a soft metal and therefore is not suitable for setting diamonds or any other gems for that matter.

-What are the other differences between 14k white gold vs 18k white gold?
+More about 14k white gold vs 18k white gold

 You might not realise this but there is no such thing as white gold.
 Gold is a very yellow metal and even when mixed in with other metals, like silver, palladium, all white metals, it still has a yellow tinge.
 This is why any white gold, 18k or 14k are plated with rhodium.
 The rhodium cover gives the gold alloy the well known white gold colour you know and are looking for.
 So from the outside both gold alloys look exactly the same!